-World Mission University (WMU) is located in the heart of Los Angeles in Koreatown at the intersection of Fifth Avenue and Shatto Place.
+World Mission University (WMU) is located at 500 Shatto Place Los Angeles, California 90020.
+All classes sections are held at this address.
 The campus houses a 250 seat chapel, library, student lounge, computer lab, classrooms, and administrative and faculty offices.